 The gardens were spectacularly colourful and well-designed, and it was great to be able to take the masks off and enjoy the fresh air of a lovely day in Cornwall.

 The Core building – based on the shape of a sunflower – hosts a number of exhibits grouped together under the name Invisible Worlds which you might be able to surmise refers to the microscopic elements of nature and how it all affects the world.
 With our visit to the Eden Project taking place during the pandemic only a couple of things were accessible and we missed one of those.
 What we did see, however, was the Infinity Blue sculpture; part art, part science exhibit, built from ceramic, and based on the cyanobacteria, this impressively large and relaxing piece of work breathes out smoke rings, representing the oxygen-generation that triggered huge changes across the planet between two and three billion years ago.
-The video after the following couple of pictures shows the scale of the artwork and it in action.
+The video (temporarily removed) after the following couple of pictures shows the scale of the artwork and it in action.

 And that brought our several hours exploring the Eden Project to an end.
 All that remained was a sloping, zig-zagging walk up through the exit and back to the car park with more views of the domes and just one mildly unpleasant moment with a spider sculpture emerging from the side of the path.